Superflows-AI/docs/docs/07-ui-components/02-chat.md

 ---

+**debugMode** `boolean` _(optional)_ default `false`

+We recommend you temporarily set this to `true` when implementing Superflows in your frontend.
+When set, this runs extra checks on the backend to ensure you've set things up optimally.

+---

 **devMode** `boolean`

 This enables [**developer mode**](./docs/playground/developer-mode).
 This is useful for debugging, but should always be set to `false` in production.